NyanAung436/PR-and-Issue-Templates/.github/commit-message-format.md

 Any line of the commit message cannot be longer 100 characters.
 This allows the message to be easier to read on GitHub as well as in various git tools.

 #### Type
-Must be one of the following:
+Must be one of the followings:

 * **feat**: A new feature.
 * **bug**: A bug fix.